kmarkley/Indigo-Online-Sensor/README.md

 Same as above, except that when the device fails to connect the UI displays "N/A".

 * **Last Change**
-Timestamp of the last time the device optained a new IP address.
+Timestamp of the last time the device obtained a new IP address.

 * **onOffState**
 If the last attempt was successful.